 Yes.
 Well, it didn’t quite work out like that.

 What happened instead was the mould in our house, resulting in serious respiratory problems for our kids and a necessary renovation of the entire basement.

 What happened was a brutally intense round of trauma therapy.
 A new job as a teacher, on top of already full work weeks.
 A pregnancy and a miscarriage.
 And the loss of my beloved grandfather, one of the most important people in my life.

 I didn’t know that any of this would happen.
 I couldn’t have planned for it.
-But I should have anyway, for some of it at least.
+But I should have, for some of it at least.
 I should have made space for life, because life happens.
 The unexpected happens, to such a degree that it is actually wise to expect it.

 I ignored that wisdom.
 I ignored what I knew to be true about my life situation.
 Last summer, I made my plans with the strongest version of me in mind.

 And it’s not just me.
 This kind of destructive optimism is imbedded in our culture and our psyche.
 The way we glorify the strong, the healthy and the productive.
 The way we pretend that the natural limitations of being human doesn’t have to apply to us (with the right mindset and time managment, we can do it!).
-The way we have normalized an unnatural behaviour – working around the clock and around the year, never mind seasons, never mind the way life changes and falls apart, never mind the fragility of the human frame.
+The way we have normalized unnatural behaviour – working around the clock and around the year, never mind seasons, never mind the way life changes and falls apart, never mind the fragility of the human frame.